 Fanfic is a topic which few people discuss openly.
-It’s got a air of desperation and obsession around it and you get looked at a little oddly if you admit to reading it.
-To be fair there are a lot of obsessed readers and some very badly written stories out there.
-But in the dross there are some excellent authors and some excellent stories.
+It’s got an air of desperation and obsession around it and you get looked at a little oddly if you admit to reading it.
+There are a lot of obsessed readers and some very badly written stories out there, but in the dross there are some excellent authors writing some excellent stories.
 There are a number of authors who cut their teeth writing fanfiction and then moved into more conventional writing.
-A few weeks ago I saw it go full circle – a fanfic author getting a publishing contract, creating his own universe then having others witting fanfic in his universe.
+A few weeks ago I saw it go full circle – a fanfic author getting a publishing contract, creating his own universe then having others writing fanfic in his universe.

 So what is Shadow Council about?
 That’s a little difficult to describe without giving away.